-How to fix iPhone not turning off the display, sleeping, or locking automatically
+How to fix iPhone not locking and sleeping automatically

 Unlocked iPhone on Home Screen and a locked iPhone showing the black screen